Paul Morand: Interwar period

 Many were then fleeing Nazi Germany, with a proportion of those in the arts, many of them Jewish, taking refuge in France.
 Morand saw these exiles as unwanted interlopers.
-He penned a veiled, anti-Semitic, "xenophobic diatribe" titled "France la Doulce", replete with quaint, antique vocabulary.
+He penned a veiled, antisemitic, "xenophobic diatribe" titled "France la Doulce", replete with quaint, antique vocabulary.
 He demonized these emigrants (i.e., Jews) as "pirates" whether naturalized or not, called them "scum".

-In October 1933, he wrote an article for a new weekly periodical edited by Henri Massis, who had a long-standing alliance with the anti-Semitic, political monarchists, Action Française.
+In October 1933, he wrote an article for a new weekly periodical edited by Henri Massis, who had a long-standing alliance with the antisemitic, political monarchists, Action Française.
 Morand alerted the French populace to the peril that was forthcoming: